 Global Reconciliation: Pushing and Pulling for Difference

-- Collaboration by Difference and Affinity
+- Collaboration by Difference in Less than 4 Minutes

 Within David Singh Grewal's discussion of "Cultural Convergence" in his book Network Power, he states that there is a growing "movement of non-governmental organizations working across borders [such as Us vs. Them (Tilly)] to solve problems ranging from environmental degradation to nuclear proliferation to human rights abuses" (283).
 Reconciliation Australia is a a "non-governmental" agency working towards mending the disparities and conflicts between indigenous and non-indigenous communities.
 However, the most visible actors within this agency function as what Grewal would call a "Faculty Club" or "epistemic community," a network of experts, primarily consisting of indigenous and non-indigenous academics, lawyers and activists, that share a similar conceptual frame (albeit based on Berger's fourth face of global culture, missionary evangelical protestantism) to solve the social inequalities and violence persisting in remote indigenous communities.